art-institute-of-chicago/sargent-microsite/source/_artworks/venice.md

 title: "Street in Venice"
 date: "1882"
 materialDimensions: "Oil on wood; 45.1 x 53.9 cm (17 3/4 x 21 1/4 in.)"
-creditAccessionNumber: "National Gallery of Art, Washington;
+credit: "National Gallery of Art, Washington;
 Gift of the Avalon Foundation, 1962.4.1"
 # Obj: 234898
 ---